 For more information about academic credentials for admission, please contact Jeremy Martinson by phone at 412-624-5646 or email

 required of all students, international students must submit an official score report from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) exam and a WES evaluation

 .
-A minimum TOEFL score of 550 on the written test or 80 on the Internet test is required for all foreign students.
+A minimum TOEFL score of 550 on the written test or 90 on the Internet test is required for all international students.
 The minimum acceptable score on the IELTS is Band 6.5, and applicants must take the academic writing and reading modules of the test.